 The only real “con” for us, was that if you want a solid fit, you may not like how much this one can move around.
 The included hardware also seems a bit cheap in comparison to the high-quality construction of the carrier.

-If you’re looking for one of the best cargo carriers on a budget, then look no further than the MaxxHaul 70108 Aluminum Carrier.
+If you’re looking for one of the best cargo carriers on a budget, then the MaxxHaul Aluminum Carrier is our top choice.
 You’ll notice right away that the biggest difference between this one and the others on our guide, is that it doesn’t have the sturdy steel construction the others do.
 However, given how affordable it is, it’s still quite durable.

 As you can probably guess, it’s quite lightweight given the aluminum construction.
 Despite this, it has a 500-pound weight capacity which is just as much as most steel-made carriers!
 It’s also resistant to corrosion, which is obviously important in exposure to the elements.

-The only other complaints, were that it doesn’t fold like some others, and the plastic caps could melt if the exhaust hits them just right.
+Our only other complaints were that it doesn’t fold like some others, and the plastic caps could melt if the exhaust hits them just right.
 However, for this low price, it does the job of transporting equipment quite well.